zhengchangsulab/ProSampler/README.md

 2. ProSampler.unix
 3. ProSampler.macos
 4. ProSampler.exe
-5. Markov.cc
+5. Markov3.cc
 6. README.txt

 In additon to your input sequence file, ProSampler needs another file containing background sequences that match your input seqeunces.
-If no background sequences file is available to you, ProSampler will generate it by itself.
+If no background sequences file is specified, ProSampler will generate it using a third order Markov chain model based on the nucleotide frequencies in the input file.

-If you want to compile the ProSampler program, make sure that ProSampler.cc and Markov.cc are in the current directory, and type (suppose you are using a unix plaform):
+If you want to compile the ProSampler program, make sure that ProSampler.cc and Markov3.cc are in the current directory, and type (suppose you are using a unix plaform):

-	g++ -o ProSampler.unix ProSampler.cc
+	g++ -O2 -o ProSampler.unix ProSampler.cc

 and: